delphic/Fury/docs/Scene.md

 Transform hierarchies are naively recalculated for each object, which can potentially result in duplicate calculations.

-Objects are rendered in the order they are added to the scene rather than being batched by mesh, material or textures used.
+Objects are rendered in the order grouped by material when they are added to the scene rather than being batched by mesh, material or textures used.

 All textures are rebound on switching shader program, this is not strictly necessary and could result an improvement in performance without implementing the above.